-Fuchsias require bright light, but direct afternoon sunlight is too hot for the plants.
-To combat the heat in Florida, put the plants where they will receive bright, indirect sunlight most of the day and afternoon shade.
-Fuchsias also grow best when provided shelter from strong wind.
+Fuchsia plants require bright light, but direct afternoon sunlight is too hot for the plants.
+Put the plants where they will receive bright, indirect sunlight most of the day and afternoon shade.
+Fuchsias grow best when provided shelter from strong wind.
 A light breeze can help keep them cool, but stronger winds are too drying and may damage the plants.

-Most of the soils in Florida are sandy, though clay soils are in a few northern and central Florida locations, and some peat-based soils are in central and southern Florida.
+Most Florida soils are sandy, though clay soils are found a few northern and central Florida locations, and some peat-based soils are in central and southern Florida.
 Fuchsias grow best in rich, well-drained soil with a pH between 6.0 and 7.0.
 So amending most kinds of Florida's soils is necessary before planting fuchsias.

 Peat-based soils don't need amendments.
 For sandy soil, add peat, compost or well-rotted manure to improve moisture and nutrient retention.
 For clay soil, add peat and wood chips or shredded bark to improve drainage.
 Apply a 2- to 3-inch-thick layer of the amendments to the soil surface, and then work the amendments into the soil to a depth of 6 to 8 inches.

-Select a container that is only slightly larger than the nursery container in which your new fuchsia grows, and ensure the new container has bottom drainage holes.
-For the best results, make your own potting mix by combining equal portions of peat moss, vermiculite, organic potting soil and coarse sand.
-You can either pot the fuchsia in a slightly larger container each spring when the plant's new growth starts or replant the fuchsia in the same container with minor pruning of the plant when it reaches the size you want it to be.
+Select a container that is only slightly larger than the nursery container in which your fuchsia grows, and ensure the new container has bottom drainage holes.
+You can pot the fuchsia in a slightly larger container each spring when the plant's new growth starts or replant the fuchsia in the same container with minor pruning of the plant when it reaches the size you want it to be.
 Wiping your pruning tool with rubbing alcohol before and after pruning will help prevent the spread of plant diseases.

 Water and Fertilizer